OpenReplyDE/zsh-forerunner/README.md

 install the fonts with the patched reply logo from the `vendor/nerdfont` directory. you can find the original font compilation under https://github.com/ryanoasis/nerd-fonts

+only the _regular_ font file has been patched. the italic and bold version are in their vanilla states!

 we used [birdfont](https://birdfont.org) to patch the logo in. the code point is encoded as `\U+FD50`. i should have used one of the [private use areas](https://en.wikipedia.org/wiki/Private_Use_Areas) though. if one of you finds the time to relocate the font to those ranges, a pull request will be appreciated.